This is the UK’s worst airport

 Manchester Airport has been the named the worst airport in the UK with a “dismal” rating from customers, according the latest research from Which?.

-The annual survey from the consumer group saw almost 4,000 people asked about their experiences at airports in the last year, with ratings given across 11 categories – including seating, staff, toilets and queues at check in, bag drop, passport control and security.
+The annual survey from the consumer group saw almost 4,000 people asked about their experiences at airports in the between June 2022 and June 2023, with ratings given across 11 categories – including seating, staff, toilets and queues at check in, bag drop, passport control and security.

-A final customer score was then calculated based on overall satisfaction and likeliness to recommend – and Manchester’s terminal 3 found itself at the rock-bottom of the list, with a score of 38 per cent.
+A final customer score was then calculated based on overall satisfaction and likeliness to recommend, and Manchester’s terminal 3 found itself at the rock-bottom of the list, with a score of 38 per cent – though the airport has blasted the research as “deeply flawed”.

 Terminal 3 scored a lamentable one star for seating, prices in shops, and queues at check-in, bag drop and security.